Supervision for Therapists

 • Learn strategies to manage challenges in clinical practice

 Supervision is individualized, client-centered, and tailored to your learning objectives.
-I aim to create a professional yet supportive space where interns feel challenged, encouraged, and empowered.
+Brittany aims to create a professional yet supportive space where clinicians feel challenged, encouraged, and empowered.

 Who is eligible for supervision?